MPPT Charge Controller Introduction

-- Electronic Security: Overcharging security, deep-discharging security and reverse polarity protection from the module side as well as from the side of the battery.
+- Electronic Security: Overcharging security, deep-discharging security, and reverse polarity protection from the module side as well as from the side of the battery.
 Reverse polarity security from the internal fuse, short circuit security as well as overvoltage security at module input.
-Also, you need to ensure that there’s open circuit security without battery, over temperature as well as overload security and even battery overvoltage shutdown.
+Also, you need to ensure that there’s open circuit security without battery, over temperature as well as overload security, and even battery overvoltage shutdown.

 MPPT Solar Charge Controller Negative Ground vs Postive Ground

 In simple words, all vehicles have a NEGATIVE ground system, so when choosing MPPT Solar Charge Controller for RV and Autos, remember to choose the Negative Grounding Charge Controller.

 Since the battery is direct current (DC), the positive and negative poles become equally important.
 This is the basic principle of negative ground.

-On the vehicle external works, the body of the vehicle is designed to use as the circuit of the negative pole.
+On the vehicle’s external works, the body of the vehicle is designed to use as the circuit of the negative pole.
 This means that the vehicle’s steel frame or chassis is directly connected to the negative side of the battery via the negative battery cable.

 MPPT Charge Controller Price

 Generally, the price difference of the small amp is not as much as the big amps.
-The price difference between MPPT controller and PWM controller jumps after from 30 amps size.
+The price difference between the MPPT controller and the PWM controller jumps after 30 amps size.

 An MPPT unit over $1000 is not unusual especially when it is a big unit.
-According to Comparison Shopping Engine – PriceGrabber, the most expensive 60A MPPT Solar Charge Controller is priced at $1,000.68 by MidNite Solar Classic Lite 60A controller.
+According to Comparison Shopping Engine – PriceGrabber, the most expensive 60A MPPT Solar Charge Controller is priced at $1,000.68 by the MidNite Solar Classic Lite 60A controller.

 In the long run, the MPPT charge controller has a higher return on investment, not matter for the home off-grid system or for commercial purposes.
 We strongly recommend taking an MPPT controller for your power system.